tkn-tub/ns3-gym/src/brite/doc/brite.rst

 To generate the BRITE topology, ns-3 helpers call out to the external BRITE library, and using a standard BRITE configuration file, the BRITE code builds a graph with nodes and edges according to this configuration file.
-Please see the BRITE documenation or the example configuration files in src/brite/examples/conf_files to get a better grasp of BRITE configuration options.
+Please see the BRITE documentation or the example configuration files in src/brite/examples/conf_files to get a better grasp of BRITE configuration options.
 The graph built by BRITE is returned to ns-3, and a ns-3 implementation of the graph is built.
 Leaf nodes for each AS are available